 Many of EJR's clients have an economic interest in achieving a particular rating level.
 This creates a conflict of interest that needs to be managed and disclosed.
-Such conflicts are disclosed on Form NRSRO.
-Examples of EJR clients who may have an economic interest in achieving a particular rating level can include:
+Such conflicts

 - Issuers - Underwriters - Obligors - Entities that may own investments or have entered into transactions that could be impacted by a credit rating issued by EJR - Clients who may use credit ratings to comply with, and obtain benefits or relief under, statutes and regulations using the term "nationally recognized statistical rating organization." - Subscription clients who may own investments or have entered into transactions that could be favorably or adversely impacted by a credit rating issued by EJR.